squiggle-lang/squiggle-lang.org/tutorial/chapter/7/index.md

 If you're unfamiliar with `const`, essentially it means that the variable `x` cannot be assigned to again, and that any code run before that statement which tries to use `x` will throw an exception.

-## Temporal dead zone
+## No use before definition

-"Temporal dead zone" is a confusing phrase borrowed from ES2015 to describe an area of code where a variable cannot be used.
+In Squiggle, it is a runtime error to use a variable before it has been defined (this is like the ES2015 concept "temporal deadzone", which applies to `let/const` declarations in that language).

-In JavaScript, the following code prints `undefined` three times.
+Compare with JavaScript, which prints `undefined` three times in this example.

 ```javascript
 var x = y;